lhakseon/Signalwindow/README.md

 this example print out the signal windows of regino1 and 6.
 To get other result of eta region, just delete //.

-### step 8
-at terminal
+After defined the eta region try the following code.
 ```
 ./run.sh
 ```
 than the parameters of fitting function for delta phi signal windows are generated.

-Copy the parameters and paste it at the bellow files.
+### step 8 : Copy the parameters and paste it at the bellow files.
 ```
 ROI_...txt -> RegionOfInterst.h
 EGmatching...txt ->  withEM.h